Taking photographs: handy hints and tricks

 Photos of SLU activities

 When looking at photos of people we usually appreciate to feel there is some form of "contact", i.e. that the faces of the people in the picture can be seen, or even that there is eye contact.
 To achieve this, you will often have to lower the camera and perhaps also use a wide-angle lens to capture both what the people are doing and their faces.
+Be careful though when placing people in the outer area of your picture as this placement may distort their appearance, particularly if you are using a wide-angle lens!

 Another trick is to ask the people you photograph to suddenly to look up at the camera.
 This makes for a much more interesting photo than those showing someone whose head is turned away.